yongac/yongac.github.io/_pages/about.md

   - /about.html
 ---

-I am an applied mathematician and machine learning researcher currently looking for opportunities in industry.
+I’m an applied mathematician and machine learning researcher based in Ontario, Canada.
+I’m currently on the industry job market and looking for new collaborations and projects.

-My research interests are varied and interdisciplinary, but mostly revolve around learning in the presence of other strategic agents.
-My prior work focused primarily on game theory and multi-agent reinforcement learning.
+My research interests are varied and interdisciplinary, but mostly revolve around multi-agent learning and game theory.
+I am especially interested in adversarial machine learning and alignment.

 Most recently, I was a postdoctoral fellow with the Department of Electrical and Computer Engineering at the University of Toronto.
 Prior to that, I received my PhD in Mathematics from Queen’s University.